Mbeubeuss Landfill

-The Mbeubeuss Landfill, also Mbeubeuss Rubbish Dump, is a solid waste disposal site in Senegal.
+The Mbeubeuss Landfill (French: Décharge de Mbeubeuss), also Mbeubeuss Rubbish Dump is a solid waste disposal site in Senegal.
 It is the main solid waste disposal site for the capital city of Dakar, with a projected population of approximately 4 million people, as of 2022, serving the homes, businesses and industries of that metropolis.
 The landfill hosts an estimated 4,000 scavengers looking for anything recyclable, primarily plastic.
 The landfill has been in existence since 1968, however the Senegalese authorities propose to shut it down and set up smaller recycling centers instead.

 Location

 The landfill is located in the neighborhood called Mbeubeuss, in Malika District, in the Pikine Department of the city of Dakar, the national capital and largest city in that country.
 This is approximately 25 km northeast of Dakar's central business district.
 The geographical coordinates of Mbeubeuss Landfill are 14°48'09.0"N, 17°18'48.0"W (Latitude:14.802500; Longitude:-17.313333).